UltraSalem/mightykingdoms/mightykingdoms_full.md

 Settlement: A city, village, fortress.
 A tile may contain a maximum of 1 settlement.
 Summer month: A turn in which a player moves their armies to explore and engage in battles.
 Enemy: Any army, settlement or tile controlled by another player.
 Capital city: City marker on your starting tile.
 It only counts as your capital city if it was your starting tile, and if razed and rebuilt will again count as your capital city.
-If another player controls it it will count as a regular city for them.Add in advanced rules here
+If another player controls it it will count as a regular city for them.
+##6.
+Advanced rules

+Add in advanced rules here, eg: Wizard tower, Mines, bridges, magic artefacts unique globally, etc